AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

   27150f030001050008001289001289001289ffd831ffd831001289001289001289 <---- before
 0427150f030001050008001289001289001289ffd831ffd831001289001289001289 <---- after
 ```
+NOTE: "hex_prefix_add" matches "sceneType" from the Govee API *most* of the time.
+For example, if "sceneType" is "2" or "4, "hex_prefix_add" is "02" or "04, respectively.
+However, if "sceneType" is "5", "hex_prefix_add" tends to be longer and inconsistent.
 ***
 ### 8. Count the number of lines for the multi-line command
 Get length of base16 data (after removing "hex_prefix_remove" and adding "hex_prefix_add")